SourceBox-LLC/FineFoundry/docs/development/testing.md

 - Installs `pytest` and `coverage` via `uv`.
 - Runs `coverage run -m pytest --ignore=proxy_test.py`.
-- Enforces an initial minimum coverage threshold with `coverage report -m --fail-under=20`.
+- Enforces a minimum coverage threshold with `coverage report -m --fail-under=25`.
-  This threshold is intentionally set close to the current overall coverage so it acts as a **floor that prevents regressions** while leaving room to gradually increase it as more tests are added.
+  This threshold acts as a **floor that prevents regressions** while leaving room to gradually increase it as more tests are added.
 - Exports `coverage.xml` and uploads it as a GitHub Actions artifact.

 Additional quality jobs in CI include: